Zuruuh/taurexplorer/README.md

 # Taurexplorer (not really inspired for the name)

-An alternative file explorer built with tauri and solidjs, bcz I hate macos' finder
+An alternative file explorer that doesn't suck, built with tauri and solidjs, bcz I hate macos' finder